PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

 dnsdist API
 -----------

-To access the API, the `apikey` must be set in the :func:`webserver` function.
+To access the API, the `apikey` must be set in the :func:`setWebserverConfig` function.
 Use the API, this key will need to be sent to dnsdist in the ``X-API-Key`` request header.
 An HTTP 401 response is returned when a wrong or no API key is received.
 A 404 response is generated is the requested endpoint does not exist.